Pentapartito: New majority

-The Pentapartito began in 1981 at a meeting of the Congress of the Italian Socialist Party (PSI) when the Christian Democrat Arnaldo Forlani and Socialist Secretary Bettino Craxi signed an agreement with the blessing of Giulio Andreotti.
-As the agreement was signed in a trailer, it was called the "pact of the camper."
-The pact was also called "CAF" for the initials of the signers, Craxi-Andreotti-Forlani.
-With this agreement, the DC party recognized the equal dignity of the so-called "secular parties" of the majority (i.e., the Socialists, Social Democrats, Liberals and Republicans) and also guaranteed an alternation of government (in fact, Giovanni Spadolini of the PRI and Bettino Craxi of the PSI became the first non-Christian Democrats to hold the premiership).
-With the birth of the Pentapartito, the possibility of the growth of the majority toward the Italian Communist Party (PCI) was finally dismissed.
-The Christian Democrats remained the leaders of the coalition, and managed several times to prevent representatives of the secular parties from becoming prime minister (Ciriaco De Mita was opposed, for example, by a continuous veto against Craxi).
+The Pentapartito began in 1981 at a meeting of the congress of the PSI when Craxi and Forlani, respectively the PSI secretary and prominent DC leader, signed an agreement with the blessing of Andreotti.
+As the agreement was signed in a trailer, it was called the "pact of the camper".
+The pact was also called "CAF" for the initials of the signers.
+With this agreement, the DC recognised the equal dignity of the "secular parties" of the majority (the PSI, the PSDI, the PLI, and the PRI) and also guaranteed an alternation of government, which had been one of the objective of Aldo Moro with the Historic Compromise with the PCI, as Giovanni Spadolini of the PRI and Craxi of the PSI became the first non-DC members to became Prime Minister of Italy.

-Other sources, however, claim that the "pact of the camper" was only stipulated between Craxi, Forlani and Andreotti in 1989, in a parking lot of Ansaldo in Milan, where the Congress of the Italian Socialist Party took place.
-The pact would have provided a path that would have started with the fall of the De Mita's government and the formation of a cabinet with a social democrat-led transition, culminating in another Craxi's government, when it would release the armchair del Quirinale where the investiture is scheduled or of Andreotti and Forlani.
-Eugenio Scalfari in July 1989 will define "an agreement of a regime."
+With the birth of the Pentapartito, the possibility of the growth of the majority toward the PCI was finally dismissed.
+The DC remained the leaders of the coalition and managed several times to prevent representatives of the secular parties from becoming prime minister; for example, Ciriaco De Mita was opposed by a continuous veto against Craxi.
+Others argue that the "pact of the camper" was only stipulated in 1989 between Craxi, Forlani, and Andreotti in a parking lot of Ansaldo in Milan, where the congress of the PSI took place.
+The pact would have provided a path that would have started with the fall of the De Mita government and the formation of a cabinet with a social-democrat-led transition, culminating in another Craxi's government, when it would release the armchair of the Quirinal Palace where the investiture is scheduled or of Andreotti and Forlani.
+In July 1989, Eugenio Scalfari defined it "an agreement of a regime".